“It doesn’t take a village to raise children, it takes a whole galaxy — friends, random acquaintances, complete strangers… even other children”Saga

 Saga has won numerous awards such as:

 At the moment it is rated 8.8 out of 10 at the Comic Book Roundup.
-A website that gathers critic reviews for comic books all in one place and gives an overall rating for each issue based on individual reviewer’s scores.

 Although interest has been expressed from the audience, for Saga to be adapted for film or TV and people already suggesting actors and actresses, Vaughan and Staples reaffirmed their desire not to do so.
 At least not now.
 For them, making the best comic they can is a priority.